ioos/compliance-checker/README.md

 See the [Development](//github.com/ioos/compliance-checker/wiki/Development) wiki page for more details on implementation.

+## Installation

+Check out the [Installation wiki](https://github.com/ioos/compliance-checker/wiki/Installation) for instructions on how to install.

-## Usage (command line)
+## Command Line Usage

-The compliance-checker can work against local files (`.nc` files, `.cdl` metadata files) or against remote URLs (OPeNDAP data URLs, SOS GetCapabilities/DescribeSensor URLs).
+The compliance-checker can work against local files (`.nc` files, `.cdl` metadata files, .xml files of SOS GetCapabilities/DescribeSensor requests) or against remote URLs (OPeNDAP data URLs, SOS GetCapabilities/DescribeSensor URLs).

-If you are aiming to check a netCDF-dump also known as a CDL file, the file must be named to end with a `.cdl` for the check-suite to be able to correctly parse it's contents.
+If you are aiming to check a netCDF-dump, also known as a CDL file, the file must be named to end with a `.cdl` for the check-suite to be able to correctly parse it's contents.